scare-scale/ScareScale/src/content/movie/companion-2025.md

     suspense: 3
     psychological: 4
 tmdbBackdropId: /sc1abgWNXc29wSBaerrjGBih06l.jpg
+synopsis: "During a weekend getaway at a secluded lakeside estate, a group of friends finds themselves entangled in a web of secrets, deception, and advanced technology.
+As tensions rise and loyalties are tested, they uncover unsettling truths about themselves and the world around them."
 ---
-During a weekend getaway at a secluded lakeside estate, a group of friends finds themselves entangled in a web of secrets, deception, and advanced technology.
-As tensions rise and loyalties are tested, they uncover unsettling truths about themselves and the world around them.